 Hollywood Beach Cultural and Community Center Redevelopment

 The City is working with the Related Group on a public-private partnership (P3) to build a new ocean-front community center on Hollywood Beach at Azalea Terrace.
 In addition to the new community center, the proposed project includes an expanded public park, enhanced dunes and open space and additional public parking.
-This would be funded through the development of a 190-unit condominium building on the property fronting A1A.
-The approximately 4-acre site currently houses the City’s Hollywood Beach Culture and Community Center, Harry Berry Park and two surface parking lots.
-Scroll down to learn more.
+This would be funded through the development of a 135 - 190 unit condominium building on the property fronting A1A.
+The approximately 3.5 acre site currently houses the City’s Hollywood Beach Culture and Community Center, Harry Berry Park and two surface parking lots.
+Additional information is provided on this page, please continue to scroll down to learn more.

 Background and Process Overview

 In February of 2020, the City Commission discussed the condition of the current community center and development interest in this site in a public Commission Real Estate Workshop.
 The direction was to broadly market any opportunity to redevelop the site to achieve the best possible proposals for the benefit of Hollywood residents.
 By the end of March, the City received an unsolicited proposal for the redevelopment of the site.
 The unsolicited proposal was determined to be a qualifying project as required by the state public-private partnerships statute, and the city issued the required Notice of Receipt of an Unsolicited Proposal and a willingness to accept competing proposals.
 The City’s real estate advisory firm, CBRE, marketed the opportunity nationally and internationally to more than 20,000 development contacts.
 The proposals were due in September 2020, and by October, the proposals were in technical review.
 In January 2021, the City Commission received an overview of the top 4 proposals in a public meeting, and in February, the firms submitted their best and final offers based on Commission and community feedback.
 This resulted in a final ranking, and on March 17, 2021, the City Commission approved the final ranking and authorized negotiations with the Related Group, the top ranked proposer.
-Weekly meetings between City staff, advisory consultants CBRE, and Related Group have taken place to develop a term sheet for the project.
+Weekly meetings between City staff, advisory consultants CBRE, and Related Group took place to develop a term sheet for the project.
 The term sheet was presented to the Commission at the August 25, 2021 Regular City Commission meeting.
-Negotiations are now underway on a Comprehensive Agreement which will be presented for approval at a future City Commission meeting.
-Development Plans will go before the Planning and Development Board and City Commission for final approvals.
-Ongoing community outreach opportunities and negotiations on programming and design for the public amenities continues.
+The proposed Comprehensive Agreement and Ground Lease Agreement were presented at the February 2, 2022 Regular City Commission meeting.
+The item was continued to the March 16, 2022 Regular City Commission Meeting where the agreements were approved.
+Development Plans will need to go before the Planning and Development Board and City Commission for final approvals.
+Ongoing community outreach opportunities and negotiations on programming and design for the public amenities will continue.
 Links to presentations, artist rendering, video animation, and video archive of the meeting can be found in the "Additional Resources" section below.